Soil Matters is our bi-annual membership publication which is available free of charge to all members.

 Soil Matters: latest edition

 Soil Matters is our bi-annual membership publication which is available free of charge to all members, and is edited by Sarah Garry our Executive Officer.
 We welcome contributions to the magazine on related themes.
+Please download our Submission Guidelines for further details.

 The newly re-designed magazine is available online to members whilst being logged into their account.